 Starting or returning to university as an adult can seem daunting, but at AUT we have a range of support services and staff available to help you get started – and to help you succeed.
 If you’re planning to fit your study around family or working commitments, we recommend getting familiar with all of our student support services before you begin here.

-From counselling and mental health support, medical centres and gyms to childcare centres and support for people with disabilities – AUT offers a comprehensive range of services to all students.
+From counselling and mental health support, medical centres and gyms to support for people with disabilities – AUT offers a comprehensive range of services to all students.

 Preparing for university study is important – you might find the way you need to work, write or use technology is different to what you’re used to.
 There are lots of ways you can get support.